deqode/GoArcc/docs/Setup/Setup GoArcc.md

 # GoArcc - Download

-To download GoArcc locally, One can simple clone the repo.
+To download GoArcc locally, you need to clone the repo.
 ```
 git clone https://github.com/deqode/GoArcc.git
 ```